balapitchuka/software_configuration/python.md

-### Managing multiple versions of python on a machine
+## Managing multiple versions of python on a machine

-#### pyenv
+### Pyenv

 Note: linux based os comes with default python installed based on type of os
             - If you want to install other versions use pyenv to manage them all

 Install and configure pyenv

+List all the python versions and virtualenv present
 > pyenv versions

+Set global python version
 > pyenv global 3.6.5

+Set local python version
 >pyenv local 3.7.8

+Create virtual environement using specific python version
 > pyenv virtualenv 3.6.7 env_name

+Activate virtual environment
 > pyenv activate env_name

+Deactivate virtual environment
 > pyenv deactivate